Is there such a thing as a Stihl 096?

 Your STIHL customer service

-So Stihl confirmed that the 096 existed but couldn’t provide any images or documents relating to it.
+In the email, Stihl confirmed that the 096 existed but couldn’t provide any images or documents.

-But then I got a message from Andy who shared the above Facebook Marketplace listing of what could be a Stihl 096 AV Super – OR an 056 Super AVEQ!
+Then we got a message from Andy, who shared a Facebook Marketplace listing (above) of what could be a Stihl 096 AV Super – OR is an 056 Super AVEQ?

 Here’s a close-up of it.

-It’s not exceptionally clear, but it looks like 096 AV Super with Electronic Quickstop.
+The image is not clear, but it looks like is says 096 AV Super with Electronic Quickstop.

-The Stihl 041 is stated by Stihl to have been the first saw with Electronic Ignition in 1968, so that would date the 096 after that.
+The Stihl 041 was the first saw with Electronic Ignition in 1968, which would date the 096 after that.

-And usually, if there’s a Super version, there’s also a non-Super version out there too.
-Who knows?
+And usually, if there’s a Super version, there’s also a non-Super version.

 When Andy emailed, he said: